 - Is the company able to call the debt?
 Callable bonds provide a company with the option of buying back the debt at a prearranged price before its scheduled maturity.
 If interest rates go down, the company may not want to be saddled with the higher cost obligations and can escape the obligation by calling the debt.

 Sometimes, bonds cannot be called.
 For example, suppose a company is in financial distress and issues high interest rate debt (known as junk bonds) to investors who are willing to take a chance to bail out the company.
 If the company is able to manage a turn-around, the investors who took the risk and bought the bonds don’t want to have their “high yield” stripped away with an early payoff before scheduled maturity.

 - Bonds that cannot be paid off earlier are sometimes called nonredeemable.
 Be careful not to confuse nonredeemable with nonrefundable.
-Nonrefundable bonds can be paid off early, so long as the payoff money is coming from operations rather than an alternative borrowing arrangement.
+Nonrefundable bonds can be paid off early, so long as the payoff money is generated from business operations rather than an alternative borrowing arrangement.
 Some specialized securities may be legally

 structured as equity instruments, but nonetheless possess mandatory redemption

 features.
 These attributes make the securities more like long-term debt, and the

 Note that convertible bonds will almost always be callable, enabling the company to force a bond holder to either cash out or convert.
 The company will reserve this call privilege because they will want to stop paying interest (by forcing the holder out of the debt) once the stock has gone up enough to know that a conversion is inevitable.